Anton Ondruš

-Anton Ondruš (born 27 March 1950 in Solčany, Czechoslovakia) is a former Slovak football player and considered one of the best defenders of the seventies.
+Anton Ondruš (born 27 March 1950) is a Slovak footballer who played as a defender.

 Early club career

+Ondruš was born in Solčany, Czechoslovakia.
 He started to play regularly for Slovan Bratislava in the fall of 1970.
 With this club, he won the Czechoslovak League in 1974 and 1975, and he later become the captain of this team, playing in total in 210 matches and scoring 38 goals.
 The team won the Czechoslovak Cup in 1974.

 International career

 Ondruš played 58 matches for Czechoslovakia and scored 9 goals.
 As a captain, he led the national team in the 1976 UEFA European Championship.
 His superb performance against Cruyff's Netherlands in semi-finals where he scored twice (one own goal) opened his team the door to the final match where Czechoslovakia won the gold medal in the famous Belgrade Night game against the then world champion West Germany.
 At the 1980 UEFA European Championship, he contributed to the national team's bronze medal.